SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      xc = 'PZ'
    /

-This indicates that the adiabatic local density approximation with the Perdew-Zunger functional is used.
-We note that meta-GGA functionals that reasonably reproduce the band gap of various insulators may also be used in the calculation of periodic systems.
+This indicates that the local density approximation with the Perdew-Zunger functional is used.
-See :any:`&functional in Inputs <&functional>` for detail.

 **&rgrid**